Guides

 Setting up Umi

 While setting up Umi you can use or generate keypairs/wallets from different sources.
-You create a new wallet for testing, import an existing wallet from the filesystem, or use walletAdapter if you are creating a website/dApp.
+You create a new wallet for testing, import an existing wallet from the filesystem, or use walletAdapter

 Serialization

-Serialization of a transaction is the process of converting the transaction object into a series of bytes or string that saves the state of the transction in an easily transmittable form.
+Serialization of a transaction is the process of converting the transaction object into a series of bytes or string that saves the state of the transaction in an easily transmittable form.
 This allows it to be passed through the likes of a http request.

 Within the serialization example we're going to:

-• Serialize it so all the details are preserved and can be accurately reconstructed by the frontend
+- Serialize it so all the details are preserved and can be accurately reconstructed by the frontend

-• And send it as a String, instead of a u8, so it can be passed through a request
+- And send it as a String, instead of a u8, so it can be passed through a request

 Noop Signer

-Partially signing transactions to then serialize them, is only possible because of the NoopSigner.
+Partially signing transactions to then serialize them, is only possible because of the NoopSigner

-Umi instructions can take Signer types by default that are often generated from local keypair files or walletAdapter signers.
+signers.
 Sometimes you may not have access to a certain signer yet and will need to sign with said signer at a later point in time.
 This is where the Noop Signer comes into play.

-The Noop Signer takes a publicKey and generates a special Signer type which allows Umi to build instructions without needing the Noop Signer to be present or to sign the transaction at the current point in time.
+type which allows Umi to build instructions without needing the Noop Signer to be present or to sign the transaction at the current point in time.

 Instructions and transactions built with Noop Signers will be expecting them to sign at some point before sending off the transaction to the chain and will cause a "missing signature" error if not present.